 - Force Mastery - Rahn is immune to blast and collateral damage and cannot be knocked down.
 Also, when an enemy AOE deviates from a point within his CTRL range, you get to choose the direction after seeing the distance rolled.

 - Balance - 2" reach, P+S 13 melee weapon.

 - Damage Type: Magical

 - Beat Back - Immediately after a basic attack with this weapon is resolved during this model's Combat Action, the enemy model hit can be pushed 1" directly away from the attacking model.
-After the enemy model is pushed, the attacking model can advance up to 1" directly towards it.
+After the enemy model is pushed, the attacking model can advance up to 1" directly toward it.